lltwox/project-config/README.md

 Get value of the key. `:` is used for namespace separation.
 If no key provided, whole config will returned as object.

 ## Contributing
 Found a bug, have a feature request or want to add a pull request?
 All are welcome.
-Just to to issues and write it down.
+Just go to issues and write it down.